//this is the mailchimp popup form //ShareThis code for sharing images

 5. Genetic Information Non-Discrimination Act of 2008

-A relatively new law in the US is the Genetic Information Non-Discrimination Act of 2008.
+A relatively new law in the U.S. is the Genetic Information Non-Discrimination Act of 2008.
 It prohibits discrimination against the genetic makeup and family history of an individual.

 6. State-Specific Laws

-Diversity Hiring Mistakes and How to Avoid Them
+DEI Hiring Mistakes and How to Avoid Them

 1. Traditional Interview Schedules